Wayne Gretzky's 3D Hockey

-Wayne Gretzky's 3D Hockey is a video game developed and published by Atari Games for the arcade in 1996.
-A port for the Nintendo 64 console was released almost simultaneously with the arcade version, on November 11, 1996, making it the first-ever 4-player game for the Nintendo 64, beating Mario Kart's Japanese release by more than a month.
-The game was followed by a sequel, Wayne Gretzky's 3D Hockey '98 (also ported to the PlayStation, and used as the basis for Olympic Hockey Nagano '98).
+Wayne Gretzky's 3D Hockey is a 1996 ice hockey video game developed and published by Atari Games for arcades.
+A port for the Nintendo 64 was released a month after the arcade version, making it the first-ever four-player game for the Nintendo 64.
+The game was followed by Wayne Gretzky's 3D Hockey '98 in 1997.

 Gameplay

 As opposed to the more realistic ice hockey simulation gameplay seen in Electronic Arts' NHL series, Wayne Gretzky's 3D Hockey features arcade-style gameplay, with moves such as "power saves", which cause the goaltender to briefly transform into a brick wall, "power shots", which set the net on fire or knock the goalie into the net, and "power checks", which send an ambulance across the top of the screen.
 It features high-scoring games and over-the-top fights.
 There is also a simulation mode for those looking for more realistic gameplay.
 The game allowed the creation of profiles and would keep track of important individual and team stats, including goals, assists, and wins, among others.